carj/pyPreservica/docs/entity.rst

 Making a call to the Preservica repository is very simple.

-Begin by importing the pyPreservica module, you can import only the API you need or the whole library.
+Begin by importing the pyPreservica module at the start of the Python script.
+You can import only the API you need or the whole library.

 To import all the pyPreservica functionality use: